comradequinn/q/README.md

 >>   #1 (April 24 2025): 'how do i list all files in my current directory?'
 >> * #2 (April 24 2025): 'what is the weather like in london tomorrow?'

-q --restore 1 # switch the active session back to the early topic (-r can be used as a shortform)
+q --restore 1 # switch the active session back to the earlier topic (-r can be used as a shortform)

 q "I want file permissions in the output" # ask a follow up question relying on context from the restored session
 # >> to include file permissions in the directory listing output... (response ommitted for brevity)

-q --new --file ./main.go "Summarise this code for me" # ask a question based on the file contents (-f can be used as a shortform)
+q --new --files ./main.go "Summarise this code for me" # attach a file to the prompt and ask a question related to its contents (-f can be used as a shortform)
 # >> This file contains badly organised and incomprehensible code, even to an LLM... (response ommitted for brevity)
 ```

 ### Scripting

-## Usage

 The following example describes how to use `q` to perform a basic, automated code review of a given file.